FilipemPereira/CS50_FilipePereira/CS50X_Problems/readme.md

 # CS50X
 ___

-This course have 10 classes:
+This course have 10 classes.

 1. Lecture 1 - C
 2. Lecture 2 - Arrays